 Any cybersecurity incident can make a long-lasting dent in a brand's reputation as well as hitting its pocket hard.
-Any attack or fault stemming from a failure to take cybersecurity into account in the engineering and manufacturing phases might also have a disastrous knock-on "The sophistication of vehicles brings with it an increase in risks and vulnerabilities that need to be identified in order to reduce them"
+Any attack or fault stemming from a failure to take cybersecurity into account in the engineering and manufacturing phases might also have a disastrous knock-on effect on the occupants, potentially with dire consequences.

+"The sophistication of vehicles brings with it an increase in risks and vulnerabilities that need to be identified in order to reduce them"